Skip to content

 }

-Environment variables inside header values can be interpolated by the Rust backend argument/header parser.
+Environment variables in header values (${TOKEN}) are interpolated by the backend argument parser at runtime.

 Filters